KMFM Maidstone: Programming

 All programming across the KMFM network is now shared across all seven stations following OFCOM approval in February 2012.
 The local breakfast show, by then the only local show on the station, was replaced by a county-wide show on 12 March 2012.

-Until 2007 KMFM Maidstone produced its own programmes during daytimes, before it joined up with KMFM West Kent to network all programmes other than breakfast.
-The stations joined together with KMFM Medway to create a West Kent network in April 2009, before all programmes apart from weekday/Saturday breakfast and Sunday afternoons were networked across all KMFM stations in September 2009.
+Until 2007, KMFM Maidstone produced its own programmes during daytimes, before it joined up with KMFM West Kent to network all programmes other than breakfast.
+The stations joined with KMFM Medway to create a West Kent network in April 2009, before all programmes apart from weekday/Saturday breakfast and Sunday afternoons were networked across all KMFM stations in September 2009.
 In July 2010, Saturday breakfast and Sunday afternoons became networked.

 The breakfast show for Maidstone was merged with that of West Kent in January 2011.

 News bulletins come from the KMFM News Centre in the Medway studios on the hour from 6am - 6pm on weekdays, and 8am - 1pm on weekends.
 National news bulletins come from Sky News Radio outside these times.
 Traffic and travel updates are broadcast just before the hour, and every 20 minutes between 7am - 9am and 4pm - 7pm.